 To help combat diversity fatigue, share the small wins, little and often – and not just the benefits, but the personal outcomes.
 Rather than promoting your revised parental leave benefits, can you tell the story of how John got to spend two whole months (at full pay) with his newborn twin daughters, and the impact that had on his family?

-All of these stories emphasise what’s on offer by the organisation, but are told through the lens of personal impact on employees.
+All of these stories emphasise what’s on offer by the organization, but are told through the lens of personal impact on employees.

 Laying our cards on the table, declaring our commitment to improving diversity, ramping up inclusion, and reviewing policies and processes to create equity: all of this ‘work’ suggests there’s one day going to be a ‘solution’ to ‘the DEI challenge’.